MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-alerts.md

    - **Informational, expected activity** with a type of activity.
 Use the options in this category to classify alerts for security tests, red team activity, and expected unusual behavior from trusted apps and users.

-   - **False positive** for a types of alerts that you determine can be ignored because they are technically inaccurate or misleading.
+   - **False positive** for types of alerts that you determine can be ignored because they are technically inaccurate or misleading.

 - A comment on the alert.